GSAS Assignment Procedures

 GSAS Assignment Request Submission

-Requests for an assignment in GSAS must originate from the chair of the department or program in which the faculty member is currently appointed.
-Thereafter, it should be approved by the primary appointment school’s dean, who should then send a formal request via email to the FAS Dean’s Office (email@example.com), with the subject line: GSAS Assignment Request, [Faculty last name, first name].
+A request for an assignment in the GSAS must originate from the chair or director of the professional school department/area/program/section in which the faculty member holds their primary appointment, in consultation with the relevant professional school dean.
+The professional school dean, upon approving it, should then send a formal request via email to the FAS Dean’s Office (firstname.lastname@example.org), with the subject line: GSAS Assignment Request, [Faculty last name, first name].

 The request must be accompanied by:

 - the candidate’s Curriculum Vitae

 - an explicit statement supporting the assignment from the faculty member’s dean, with acknowledgement that the faculty member has been consulted in the process.

 Decisions about assignments to GSAS will normally be made twice annually.
 If the request is of an urgent nature, please include contextual information in the request email.